Audio entertainment is not a new trend. It has been around since wireless telegraphs were used to transmit radio waves in the late 1800s.

 Review the quality of your audio files and edit them as needed.
 You may need to remove background noises, adjust the pacing, and ensure that the audio is free of audio pops, clicks, volume shifts, and fuzz.

-The recording edits must be inaudible and seamless so that the audio sounds polished, professional, and clear.
+The recording edits must be inaudible and seamless to make the audio sound professional and clear.

 Step 3

-Next, choose a platform or distributor for publishing your audiobook.
-Distributors are usually a better option as they will publish your audiobook across different retail platforms.
-They will also introduce your audiobook to libraries and subscription services.
+Next, choose a platform or distributor to publish your audiobook.
+Distributors are usually a better option as they will publish your audiobook across different retail platforms and introduce it to libraries and subscription services.

 Some of the top distributors include: